cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 ### LoadBalancer Example

-To run a simple loadbalanced service, you can use the following example:
+To run a simple load balanced service, you can use the following example:

 ```bash
 kubectl create deployment hello \